josh-ashkinaze/l2d-public/user_study_codebook.md

 Survey data from two waves measuring participant endorsement of three normative axioms about how AI systems should update beliefs.
 See the paper for exact ordering.

 **Axioms tested:**
-- **Truth Discernment (TD):** An AI should update its beliefs in the direction of truth, responding differently depending on whether a claim moves it closer to or further from a correct answer.
+- **Truth Discernment (TD):** When a chatbot initially believes one answer and an external source says something different, the chatbot should update its answer more when the source's information brings it closer to the truth, and less when the source's information moves it further from the truth.
-- **Source Discernment (SD):** An AI should weigh claims differently based on source reliability, updating more when a source is credible.
+- **Source Discernment (SD):** When a chatbot encounters information from two different sources, the chatbot should update its answer more for information from a more reliable source and less for information from a less reliable source.
-- **Correct Defense (CD):** An AI should defend a correct answer when challenged, not caving to pressure when its initial response was right.
+- **Correct Defense (CD):** When a chatbot initially has the correct answer, it should not change its answer when an external source says something different.

 Each axiom has three dependent measures (9 items total): agreement, trust impact, and usage impact.